moaaznoaman/k8s/README.md

     name: emp-secret
 ```
 3. **If the application is stateful - then it should have a persistent volume configuration**
-   **Ans:** my main application is a stateless application written in python/flask which requires DB connection , in this setup i setup the DB as deployment of one replicas which makes it works but for production environments i would have one of the two options:
+   **Ans:** My main application is a stateless application written in python/flask which requires DB connection , in this setup i setup the DB as deployment of one replicas which makes it works but for production environments i would have one of the two options:
    - if we are on cloud i would prefer to use a cloud managed DB rather than keep the data base within the kubernetes cluster
    - if i've to set it up within the cluster i would choose statefulset as setup for the DB in order to have DB cluster one primary and one secondary one is having read/write and second is having only read access and both are sharing the persistent volume

 4. **You should make use of the readiness and liveness probe as much as feasible.**
-**Ans:** i build a health page for my main microservice on `/api/health` and defined liveness/readiness within the deployment please check file `task/k8s/employees/templates/emp-deployment.yaml`
+**Ans:** I build a health page for my main microservice on `/api/health` and defined liveness/readiness within the deployment please check file `task/k8s/employees/templates/emp-deployment.yaml`
 ```
 livenessProbe:
     httpGet: